-Regulation 10 Information, instruction and training of Control of Asbestos Regulations 2012 requires the duty holder to ensure that asbestos awareness training is effectively communicated to persons likely to come into contact with asbestos.
+Regulation 10 Information, instruction and training of Control of Asbestos Regulations 2012 requires

-Who comes into contact with Asbestos
+Who comes into contact with Asbestos?

 General Maintenance Staff